XXX (2002 film): Music

 The film score was composed by Randy Edelman, a frequent collaborator of Cohen's.
 The film also featured a contemporary rock music soundtrack.
 Rammstein provided some of the music and was even featured in the film in the opening scene.
 During the club scene in Prague, Orbital can be seen playing their exclusive track "Technologicque Park" live before the dancing crowd.
-The soundtrack album also features Queens of the Stone Age, Drowning Pool, Hatebreed, Nelly, Lil Wayne, N.E.R.D, Fermín IV and Moby.
+The soundtrack album also features Queens of the Stone Age, Drowning Pool, Flaw, Mushroomhead, Hatebreed, Nelly, Lil Wayne, N.E.R.D, Fermín IV and Moby.
 It was released on August 6, 2002, through Universal Records.
-It peaked at #9 on the Billboard 200, #16 on the Top R&B/Hip-Hop Albums and #1 on the Top Soundtracks.
-The "Tweaker remix" of the song "Adrenaline" by Gavin Rossdale (the lead singer of Bush) was featured was in the film, while the original version is included on the soundtrack.
+It peaked at No. 9 on the Billboard 200, No. 16 on the Top R&B/Hip-Hop Albums and No. 1 on the Top Soundtracks.
+The "Tweaker remix" of the song "Adrenaline" by Gavin Rossdale (the lead singer of Bush) was featured in the film, while the original version is included on the soundtrack.
 None of Edelman's score was included on the album, with a separate disc of his work released by Varèse Sarabande.